thoughtgap/scoop/README.md

 ![Screenshot of Telegram Message](https://github.com/thoughtgap/scoop/blob/master/docs/telegram-bot.png?raw=true)

 ## Install & Run
-This branch is compatible with Node.js 22 and Debian Bookworm.
+Compatible with Node.js 22 and Debian Bookworm.
 Use NodeJS Version 22.
 Install with `npm install`.

 ### Running with PM2
 The application is configured to run as a PM2 service.
 Here's how to set it up: